kamui-fin/readspace/CONTRIBUTING.md

 This starts:
 - Supabase (with Studio and Analytics)
 - Redis
+- RabbitMQ (message broker with management UI)
 - RSSHub
-- Celery worker and beat scheduler
+- Taskiq worker and scheduler

 **Supabase Studio:** Access the local dashboard at [http://localhost:18000](http://localhost:18000).